An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Introduction

-\begin{itemize} \item \textbf{RQ1}: Are source code metrics good indicators of buggyness and bug severity?
-The results show that most of the code metrics (e.g, Lines of Code, McCabe, McClue, Nested Block Depth, Proxy Indentation, FanOut, Readability, Difficulty, and Effort) are good indicators of buggyness, but they perform quite poorly for predicting bug severity.
-Line of Code has the best performance in finding buggyness, but the least performance in finding bug severity.
-However, the Difficulty and Effort metrics are the best indicators of bug severity. \item \textbf{RQ2}: What is the capability of static analysis tools in finding bugs and their severity?
-The results show that the studied static analysis tools (SpotBugs and Infer) are not yet powerful enough to find many bug types and in many cases, they miss or mislabel the bug severity. \item \textbf{RQ3}: What are the characteristics of bugs with different severity values?
-Results reveal that the severity of bugs is mostly related to the software's specification, which is not predictable solely based on method-granularity level analysis.
+\begin{itemize} \item \textbf{RQ1: Are source code metrics good indicators of buggyness and bug severity?} The results show that most of the code metrics (e.g, Lines of Code, McCabe, McClure, Nested Block Depth, Proxy Indentation, FanOut, Readability, Difficulty, and Effort) are good indicators of buggyness, but they perform quite poorly for predicting bug severity.
+For example, the Line of Code metric shows excellent performance in finding buggyness, but very poor performance in finding bug severity.
+The Halstead Difficulty and Effort metrics show good performance in identifying bug severity when compared to other metrics. \item \textbf{RQ2: What is the capability of static analysis tools in finding bugs and their severity?} Results show that the studied static analysis tools (SpotBugs, and Infer) are not yet powerful enough to find many bug types, and in many cases, they mislabel the bug severity.
+Based on our experiments, these tools often fail to identify numerous bugs due to insufficient built-in patterns.
+Additionally, they struggle to accurately assess the severity of bugs, as they assign fixed severity values to each bug type without considering the contextual factors and potential consequences that could classify them as severe or non-severe bugs. \item \textbf{RQ3: What are the characteristics of bugs with different severity values?} Results reveal that the severity of bugs is mostly related to the software's specification, which is not predictable solely based on code metrics or static analysis.
 Also, we found no direct relationship between method complexity and its severity value.
-Many low severity bugs exist in the quite complex methods according to the code metrics, but these functions handle trivial functionalities, such as GUI, or they do not lead to a crash or unauthorized access. \end{itemize}
+Many low-severity bugs exist in the quite complex methods according to the code metrics, but these functions handle trivial functionalities, such as GUI, or they do not lead to a crash or unauthorized access. \end{itemize}

-The findings of this paper help researchers and practitioners to better understand the characteristics of severe bugs and guide future research/tools on how to advance the field to better predict bug severity.
+The findings of this paper can help researchers and practitioners to better understand the characteristics of severe bugs and guide future research/tools on how to advance the field to better predict bug severity.
+We provide concrete future directions in this regard in Section \ref{sec:discussion}.
+All the data and source code of this study are also publicly available \cite{Ehsan-Empirical2023} for replication studies.